Client-side fields

 Optional: true,

-Default: true,
+Default: false,

 },

-Set on read #
+Set on read#

 For fields with default values, you need to explicitly set client-side fields in the Read function to avoid a diff that “sets” the field to its default value when users upgrade to the version that contains the new field.